spearpoint-analytics/sprob20/README.md

 # SPROB20 dataset sample notebook
 This repo contains a sample notebook for reading data from the SPROB20 dataset.

-The dataset is a AIDA Data hub dataset and access is granted to AIDA members for research work.
+The dataset is a AIDA Data hub dataset and access is granted for legal and ethical medical diagnostics research.
 See https://datahub.aida.scilifelab.se/ for details.

 Dataset Description: